 SAVE THE FROGS!
-Founder Dr. Kerry Kriger gave a presentation on "The Wild World of Frogs" to the 4th graders of the Caedmon School.
+Founder Dr. Kerry Kriger gave presentations on "Amphibian Conservation in the 21st Century" to the students of Carson Elementary School.

 SAVE THE FROGS!
-Founder Dr. Kerry Kriger will be giving presentations on "Amphibian Conservation in the 21st Century" to Troy High School's AP Environmental Science Classes and Environmental Club.
+Founder Dr. Kerry Kriger will be giving presentations on "Amphibian Conservation in the 21st Century" to three Troy High School's AP Environmental Science Classes and Environmental Club.

 SAVE THE FROGS! needs your help on April 4th.
 We're asking you to help SAVE THE FROGS! by spending 44 minutes fundraising for the frogs this April 4th (4/4)!
 If you can't fundraise, please donate $44!
 Learn about 4/4 Forty-Four: 44 Minutes For The Frogs!

 Drumming For The Frogs is a worldwide movement inspiring drummers to raise awareness for endangered amphibian species.
 Regardless of your skill level, please join us at the SAVE THE FROGS!
 Education Center for a night of live drumming and lessons.
 SAVE THE FROGS!
 Founder Dr. Kerry Kriger and other drummers will be on hand to set the beat and give you simple tips to get you Drumming For The Frogs. $5 suggested donation.
 730pm-9pm.

 2524 San Pablo Avenue, Berkeley, CA, 94702

 Mark your calendars and start planning your 2014 Save The Frogs Day event: The 6th Annual Save The Frogs Day will be Saturday, April 26th, 2014.